kerimoyle/libcellml-tutorials/howto/user_profiles/users_solver.rst

             -- Detecting CXX compile features - done

             1) First use 'make -j' to build the executable
-            2) Then solve by running: ./solve_example_solveGeneratedModel with the arguments:
+            2) Then solve by running: ./solve_sineComparisonExample with the arguments:
             -n  step_total
             -dt step_size

             -- Configuring done
             -- Generating done
             -- Build files have been written to: your/file/location/here

+        Note that the combined program is now available with the prefix :code:`solve_` before the base file name you provided with the :code:`-DINPUT` argument, and can be run using the instructions given in the printout above.

     .. tab:: Python